lizTheDeveloper/react-audio-visualization/README.md

 }
 ```

-As you can see we have set a few attributes on the audio tag, including the ref attribute.
-This is so we can reference the tag in a method we will write on our component later on.
+We've set a few attributes on the audio tag, including the `ref` attribute.
+This is for referencing the tag in a method we will write on our component later on.
 [Learn more about the ref attribute here!](https://facebook.github.io/react/docs/refs-and-the-dom.html)

-You can now run ```npm start``` in your terminal and see the audio tag rendered on your webpage running on localhost:3000.
+You can now run ```npm start``` in your terminal and see the audio tag rendered on your webpage running on `localhost:3000`.
 Mine looks like this:

 ![First website test](http://i67.tinypic.com/11t5sv8.png)

 Go back to atom or your text editor and add a canvas tag underneath the audio tag.
-Add a ref attribute of "analyzerCanvas" and an id of "analyzer".
-I've also added a couple divs with specific Ids so we can reference them later.
+Add a `ref` attribute of `"analyzerCanvas"` and an `id` of `"analyzer"`.
+I've also added a couple `div`s with specific `id`s so we can reference them later.
 Your app component should look like this now:

 ```
 class App extends Component {